userfront/guide/docs/guide/auth.md

 ![Userfront Toolkit](https://res.cloudinary.com/component/image/upload/v1583359227/guide/menu.png)

-## Installing auth tools
+## Installation

-To add a tool to your page, click its "Install" button.
+To add a tool to your page, visit your project Toolkit and then click a tool's "Install" button.
 This gives you a code you can copy and paste into your HTML.

 Place the Userfront `<script>` once in the `<head>` section of your HTML, and then paste the tool's `<div>` in the `<body>` section wherever you want the tool to show.

+If you want to add more than one tool to a page, you only need to include the `<script>` one time.

 <!-- prettier-ignore-start -->
 ```html